chead/SwiftLexicon/README.md

 # SwiftLexicon

-A description of this package.
+A Swift package for decoding ATProto Lexicon.